 Geology and geophysical facilities

-RRS Sir David Attenborough will be capable of handling a 40.6m OSIL giant piston corer, which will fit in standard shipping containers and will be able to recover sediment cores from the seafloor containing detailed records going back hundreds of thousands, if not a few million, years.
+For example, the ship can handle a 40.6m OSIL giant piston corer, which fits in standard shipping containers.
+This corer can recover sediment cores from the seafloor containing detailed records going back hundreds of thousands, or even a few million, years.

 Cores can also be collected in locations underneath floating ice shelves using hot-water drilling technology, giving researchers access to the seafloor even in places where the ocean is permanently covered by ice.

 A multi-sensor core logging scientific container can be placed on board to open directly into the ship’s wet lab.
 This means that non-destructive analyses of the cores can be conducted onboard the ship before they are sampled.

+Seafloor sediments and the landforms on the Antarctic continental shelf contain records of past climate, ecosystems and physical processes.
+These records are essential for understanding the dynamics of ice flow and how this interacts with the ocean surrounding Antarctica.
 Polar research ships allow researchers to collect samples and data from remote locations using state-of-the-art sonar tools and specialised drills and corers.
 The resulting data include detailed maps of the seafloor that can shed light on past glacial processes and climatic changes.

 Sediment cores collected from the seafloor can yield accurate records of past ecosystems and the way in which large-scale oceanic currents have changed over decades to millions of years.
 They also contain invaluable data about past climates.
-Reconstructing how the Antarctic ice sheet and ecosystems, particularly during periods of warming, is important for predicting future responses and its contribution to future sea-level rise.
-The results can also be used to test current models of future changes, by examining whether models can accurately reproduce the observed record of behaviour from sediment cores.
+Reconstructing how the Antarctic ice sheet and ecosystems have changed in the past, particularly during periods of warming, is important for predicting future responses to climate change and its contribution to future sea-level rise.
+This data can also be used to test current models of future changes, by showing whether models can accurately reproduce what the sediment core records show.

-Autonomous underwater vehicles and remotely operated vehicles allow researchers access to study sites that are too dangerous or difficult to reach for people, such as glacier calving faces and the undersides of ice shelves.
+Autonomous underwater vehicles and remotely operated vehicles (ROVs) allow researchers access to study sites that are too dangerous or difficult to reach for people, such as glacier calving faces and the undersides of ice shelves.
 These regions are key to understanding the changes taking place in the Antarctic ice sheet, which could have global climatic repercussions.
 These vehicles can carry high-resolution sonar system and some ROVs can also collect push cores and vibrocores.